MarinaNovos/MarinaNovos/README.md

 - 🌱 I’m currently learning ML
-- 👯 I’m looking to collaborate on science project, pharma project
+- 👯 I’m looking to collaborate on science project, pharma project and other

 <br/>